AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 * You will often need to check your local policies on making something open source.

+.. admonition:: Suggestions

-Suggestion: decide on a license as early as possible - us only open-source licenses unless there is special reason.
+   Decide on a license as early as possible - us only open-source licenses unless there is special reason.
 You don't have to actually open right away.

 Publication and release
 ~~~~~~~~~~~~~~~~~~~~~~~